HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/High_rate_puts_and_internal_loopack.md

-# High rate puts and internal-loopack
+# High rate puts and internal-loopback

 A Slingshot switch acknowledges the high rate puts, not the target NIC, so they do not work when the NIC is configured in internal-loopback mode.
 The